youngbryanyu/simple-app-config/README.md

 1. Sets any custom environment names that can be specified by command line arg `--env-names` or environment variable `ENV_NAMES`.
 2. Determines the environment of the application.
 3. Sets the target directory for the `.env` files and `/config` directory.
-4. Determines the possible paths to the `.env` and config files for each environment.
+4. Determines the possible paths to the `.env` and configuration files for each environment.
 5. Attempts to find and load a `.env` file.
 6. Loads al the environment variables into an in-memory cache.
-7. Attempts to find and load a config file into an in-memory map structure.
+7. Attempts to find and load a configuration file into an in-memory map structure.
-8. Loads the default config file if it exists.
+8. Loads the default configuration file if it exists.

 #### Parameters
 - `configOptions?`: An optional configuration object